-The 2015 Paris Agreement adopted under the UNFCCC, as well as the WH Policy Document, recognize the importance of awareness raising, education, and capacity building for climate action.
-At the same time, the UNESCO Culture Conventions recognize and support awareness raising, education, and capacity building on cultural heritage to ensure their protection, safeguarding and transmission to future generations.
-As the WH Policy Document points out, the capacity building needs to happen at all levels for decision-makers, stakeholders, local communities, users, site managers, and other relevant professionals.
-With regard to cultural heritage, UNESCO, as well as other partner institutions, have been carrying out capacity building activities in different countries on cultural heritage.
-Nevertheless, the urgent need and demand for capacity building and knowledge sharing remains enormous and requires international financial support.
-The need for cultural heritage for climate action is particularly acute for those that are particularly vulnerable to the adverse effects of climate change such as Small Island Developing States (SIDS), and Least Developed Countries (LDCs).
-Recent work by UNESCO in developing capacity building for safeguarding living heritage in disaster contexts, including the ongoing 3-year project in 5 SIDS - Bahamas, Belize, Fiji, Tonga, Vanuatu (UNESCO, n.d.m), has provided valuable insights into supporting communities in mobilizing their living heritage for disaster risk reduction and preparedness.
+The 2015 Paris Agreement adopted under the UNFCCC, as well as the WH Policy Document, recognizes the importance of awareness-raising, education and capacitybuilding for climate action.
+At the same time, the UNESCO Culture Conventions recognize and support awareness-raising, education and capacity-building on cultural heritage to ensure its protection, safeguarding and transmission to future generations.
+As the WH Policy Document points out, the capacity-building needs to happen at all levels for decision-makers, stakeholders, local communities, users, site managers and other relevant professionals.
+With regard to cultural heritage, UNESCO, as well as other partner institutions, has been carrying out capacity-building activities in different countries on cultural heritage.
+Nevertheless, the urgent need and demand for capacity-building and knowledge-sharing remains enormous and requires international financial support.

+The need for cultural heritage for climate action is particularly acute for those who are especially vulnerable to the adverse effects of climate change, such as small island developing States, and least developed countries.
+Recent work by UNESCO to develop capacity-building for safeguarding living heritage in disaster contexts, including the ongoing three-year project in five small island developing States - Bahamas, Belize, Fiji, Tonga and Vanuatu (UNESCO, n.d.-n) - has provided valuable insights into supporting communities in mobilizing their living heritage for disaster risk reduction and preparedness.